petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 For help enabling and checking boot diagnostics, see [Boot Diagnostics](/azure/virtual-machines/boot-diagnostics).

-If any of these issues persist on subsequent attempts at provisioning, it is due to a misconfiguration in the image.
-If there is reason to believe there is a cloud-init issue, report it to [cloud-init GitHub issue tracker](https://github.com/canonical/cloud-init/issues/).
+If any of these issues persist on subsequent attempts at provisioning, its due to a misconfiguration in the image.
+If there's reason to believe there's a cloud-init issue, report it to [cloud-init GitHub issue tracker](https://github.com/canonical/cloud-init/issues/).

 ## Troubleshooting other failures unreported by cloud-init